-Newcastle disease (ND) define as a viral disease caused by Newcastle disease virus (NDV) under the family of paramyxoviridae.
-Its nonsegmented negative-sense RNA virus.
+Newcastle disease Vaccine defines as a vaccine against Newcastle disease virus (NDV) which is under the family of paramyxoviridae.
+Newcastle disease nonsegmented negative-sense RNA virus.
 It caused disease in poultry especially chicken, pigeon, etc.

-There are five types of NDV vaccine around the world given below
+There are five types of Newcastle Disease vaccine around the world are

 Live vaccines defined as vaccines containing live viruses that prepared from living attenuated organisms or from viruses that have been attenuated but can still replicate the cells of the host organism.

 Live vaccines use a weakened (or attenuated) form of the germ that causes a disease in to the host due to these vaccines are so similar to the natural infection that they help prevent & create a strong and long-lasting immune response.Poultry diseases, 6th edition (pages:305-307), Diseases of poultry (page 102-103),

 That why attenuation takes an infectious agent and alters it so that it becomes harmless or less virulent.

 Live NDV vaccine usually prepared from an egg-grown virus that is killed by treatment with formalin or β-propiolactone.

 In many countries, where outbreaks of Newcastle disease are rare, vaccination of broiler chickens is not practised as birds are kept such a short time after protection due to maternal immunity has waned.Poultry diseases, 6th edition (pages:305-307), Diseases of poultry (page 102-103),

 Advantages Of Live Vaccine